 - You might be loving these apps which helps full to you: Android Emulator For Pc and Asphalt Nitro Mod Apk

 By comparison, less than a quarter of Android users had even made it to the previous version of the operating system update when Android 10 launched on 3rd September.
 Android 10, earlier known as Android Q until Google finally decided to ditch dessert names, is the latest operating system from Google.
-Considering the majority of the world’s population uses Android, you can assume your phone will likely run it soon.
+Considering most of the world’s population uses Android, you can assume your phone will likely run it soon.

 What’s new in the Android 10 update?